 And of course, we had to end the day on the beach … Nell didn’t want to eat anything, only swim, and then… swim, and later on for difference – swim.

 Visiting 11 best attractions in Darwin – summary

 Darwin is one of the best places in Australia to visit if you like the tropics and wilderness.
 If someone says to you Darwin is boring.
 This is not true.
 Darwin is an amazing place to stay for a longer time.

 It was only part one of our Darwin sightseeing.
 I described the 11 best attractions in Darwin, but this is not all.
 In the next article, we drove around Darwin to places like Crab Claw Island, Berry Springs, and Mandorah and participated in a wild crocodile cruise.

 The best time to visit Darwin is in the dry season between May and August.
 The temperatures are still around 30 to 35 degrees but there is not much humidity.
 Moreover, there is not a single drop of rain at that time so it is the perfect time for the holiday.

 Perhaps it is very personal.
 For us travelling with a small 3 years old child, it was Mindil Market, Darwin Harbour Sunset Cruise and Crocodylus Park.
 However all attractions in Darwin we listed here are worth visiting.

 Wave Lagoon is one of the best swimming attractions in Darwin.
 This natural sea swimming pool is enclosed with metal barriers so no saltwater crocodiles can come inside.
 The area is monitored 24/7 and safeguards are present.

-The Wave Lagoon has different wave patterns and there is a 20 minutes break between each cycle.
-The water is shallow on edges with the deepest point up to 2 meters.
+The Wave Lagoon has different wave patterns and there are a 20 minute break between each cycle.
+The water is shallow on the edges with the deepest point up to 2 meters.

 4WD Equipment Checklist